dokester/BayesicFitting/README.md

 (In case you are wondering what that is about take a quick look at [this example.](./BayesicFitting/examples/sealevel.ipynb))

-## What's new in version 2.1.
+## What's new in version 2.2.
-   * MultipleOutputProblem.
-Problems with more dimensional outputs
-   * StellarOrbitModel.
-A 2 dim output model to calculate the orbit of a double star
-   * Keppler2ndLaw.
-To calculate the radius and true anomaly according to Kepplers 2nd law.
-(and derivatives)
-   * RadialVelocityModel: adapted to Kepplers2ndLaw.
-A slight change in the order of the parameters.
-   * NestedSampler: some improvements in output layout.
+   * ChordEngine.
+Implementation of the POLYCHORD engine, developed by Handley etal.
+(2015) MNRAS
+   * OrthogonalBasis.
+Helper class fot ChordEngine.
-   * New tests, examples and updates for documentation.
+   * Tests and examples

 ## Content